<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Once upon a time, the Air Force moved my husband and I to California.
 We were assigned a 1950s house on base where the kitchen was built long and narrow like a bowling alley lane.
 Some call this layout “galley style,” but it honestly had very little style at all!
 When the dishwasher door dropped down, it barely cleared the edge of the counter across from it.

 Highlights of this random space were two full-sized doors that closed on either end of the kitchen.
-One door lead to the front entry and the other led to the dining room.
+One door led to the front entry and the other led to the dining room.
 Since the abode was located in the middle of nowhere Mojave Desert, conserving any cool air was a top priority.
 When cooking, we would close both doors to the kitchen to contain the heat (and smell, if by chance my recipe went wrong!).
 With the stovetop or oven in use, we’d open the kitchen windows to offer ventilation and sometimes run a box fan, and it worked out well.

 My husband and I hosted a bunch of dinner parties during our time in that old school base house.
-Not only could we close off the kitchen to keep the adjoining rooms a pleasant temperature, we could also leave kitchen prep out of polite view.
+Not only could we close off the kitchen to keep the adjoining rooms at a pleasant temperature, we could also leave kitchen prep out of polite view.
 Pots and pans could be left to soak in the sink.
 Cutting boards with remnants of chopped veggies could linger until later clean up.
 The packaging from appetizers that “tasted like homemade” could be discreetly tossed in the trash.
 As the evening went on, dirty dishes could be collected and deposited there.

 As if with a level of Hollywood glam, guests were able to linger in the entertaining spaces of the home, the dining room, living room and patio, without setting foot in the kitchen!
 Additionally, with the kitchen doors closed, we as the hosts could enjoy every moment spent with our friends.
 We had no worries about what our guests might see and could simply delay clean up until after our company had left.